philiplambok/yoo/README.md

 4. **Rails app features** - Sample functionality to demonstrate DX commands

 ### Getting Started:
-1. Ensure Docker is installed on your system
+1. **Install Docker** - The only prerequisite!
+No Ruby, Node.js, or PostgreSQL installation needed
-2. Clone the repository
+2. **Clone the repository**
-3. Follow the Quick Start guide above
+3. **Follow the Quick Start guide** - Everything runs in containers
-4. Make your changes with live reload
+4. **Make your changes** - Live reload works automatically via volume mounting
-5. Run tests and linting before committing: `./dx/test && ./dx/lint`
+5. **Run tests and linting** before committing: `./dx/test && ./dx/lint`

+> **🎯 DX Goal**: Demonstrate how containerized development eliminates "works on my machine" problems and complex local setups.
+One command gets you from zero to productive development environment.

 ### Adding New DX Commands